-Miss BumBum Suzy Cortez Shakes Her Famous Asset In The Tiniest Polka-Dot Thong
+Suzy Cortez Shakes Her Famous Asset In The Tiniest Polka-Dot Thong

 Suzy's hair was styled straight and sleek.
 Though her face was only visible in the clip for a second, she appeared to be wearing little makeup, letting her natural beauty shine through.

-Standing on a balcony with a glass railing that offered a glimpse of the blue waters beyond, Suzy began to shake her booty in a way that surely drove fans wild.
+Standing on a balcony with a glass railing that offered a glimpse of the blue waters beyond, Suzy began to shake her booty.
 After the first few shakes, she raised her arms up over her head.

 She then brought them down again and teasingly adjusted the straps on her thong, offering viewers a peek of even more skin as she fiddled with the garment.